bmustiata/fast-live-reload/README.md

 Check the [documentation](doc/Client_Configuration.md) for full details.

 ## Change Log
+* v2.9.0  2020-08-14  *BugFix* sass instead of compass.
+No more security issues.
 * v2.8.2  2019-10-17  *BugFix* Intercept bug in proxying sites fixed.
 * v2.8.1  2019-08-03  *BugFix* Non default client ports get correctly injected in the loading script.
 * v2.8.0  2019-05-14  Use chokidar so we can watch also when running from docker containers.